 As you approach discharge, your treatment team will work with you to decide upon the best next step for you.
 We know that this can be a scary time and are committed to helping you maintain your sobriety and continue to progress toward your goals.
 We provide two intensive outpatient programs to provide you the level of support you need.

-Many individuals leaving our inpatient program prefer the higher level of structure offered by our Partial Hospitalization Program (PHP) which meets five days a week, providing a minimum of 20 hours of services.
+Many individuals leaving our inpatient care prefer the higher level of structure offered by our Partial Hospitalization Program (PHP) which meets five days a week, providing a minimum of 20 hours of services.
 We also offer an Intensive Outpatient Program (IOP) which meets three days a week, providing a minimum of 12 hours of services each week.
-If you feel as though you’ve made enough progress to return home, we will provide you with a referral to our outpatient therapy program and connect you with local area resources such as A.A and N.A.
+If you feel as though you’ve made enough progress to return home, we will provide you with a referral to our outpatient therapy treatment and connect you with local area resources such as A.A and N.A.